3alpha-hydroxy-5beta-androstane-17-one 3alpha-dehydrogenase

-Thus, the two substrates of this enzyme are 3alpha-hydroxy-5beta-androstane-17-one and NAD^{+}, whereas its 3 products are 5beta-androstane-3,17-dione, NADH, and H^{+}.
+The two substrates of this enzyme are etiocholanolone and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are etiocholanedione, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 3alpha-hydroxy-5beta-steroid:NAD^{+} 3-oxidoreductase.
 Other names in common use include etiocholanolone 3alpha-dehydrogenase, etiocholanolone 3alpha-dehydrogenase, and 3alpha-hydroxy-5beta-steroid dehydrogenase.
 This enzyme participates in androgen and estrogen metabolism.